 An essential component of the Nursing Program is student participation in clinical experiences where students care for clients at healthcare facilities.
 Central Lakes College contracts with local healthcare facilities to provide these experiences.
-Any person who has direct contact with patients and residents at healthcare facilities licensed by the Minnesota Department of Health must have a criminal background check completed.
-Results of the study are to be on file in the department of nursing before students begin their clinical experiences.
-Any student who does not pass the criminal background check (completely clear) will not be permitted to participate in clinical experiences, thereby rendering the individual ineligible to progress in the Nursing Program and qualify for an Associate Degree in Nursing.
+Any person who has direct contact with clients and residents at healthcare facilities licensed by the Minnesota Department of Health must have a criminal background study completed.
+Results of the study must be on file in the Department of Nursing before students begin their clinical experiences.
+Any student who does not pass the criminal background study (completely clear) will not be permitted to participate in clinical experiences, thereby rendering the individual ineligible to progress in the Nursing Program and qualify for an Associate Degree in Nursing.

 Criminal background studies are performed upon admission to the program and monitored throughout.
-The study is paid for by the student and requires the student to get fingerprinting completed within 14 days of initiating the study at an additional cost.
-If the student fails to complete the fingerprinting portion of the background check within the 14 days, the student will be responsible for the cost of initiating another background study plus the cost of fingerprinting.
+The study is paid for by the student and requires the student to obtain fingerprinting completed within 14 days of initiating the study.
+If the student fails to complete the fingerprinting portion of the background study within the 14 days, the student will be responsible for the cost of initiating another background study plus the cost of fingerprinting.
 If this is not completed prior to attending clinical, students will be ineligible to participate in the clinical rotation and therefore unable to complete the course and program.
 Students should direct questions and appeals regarding the status of their background study to the Minnesota Department of Human Services, Licensing Division, 444 Lafayette Blvd., St. Paul, MN 55155-3842.
 Phone: (651) 296-3971.
 Web address: http://mn.gov/dhs/